Getting Acquainted

-Getting Acquainted, subsequently retitled A Fair Exchange, is a 1914 American comedy silent film written and directed by Charlie Chaplin, starring Chaplin and Mabel Normand, and produced by Mack Sennett for Keystone Studios.
+Getting Acquainted, subsequently retitled A Fair Exchange, is a 1914 American comedy short silent film written and directed by Charlie Chaplin, starring Chaplin and Mabel Normand, and produced by Mack Sennett for Keystone Studios.

 Released on December 5, 1914, Getting Acquainted was the next-to-last movie that Chaplin made for Keystone Studios.
 It marked the final time he appeared in the same film as Mabel Normand.

 Plot

 In one of Chaplin's "park comedies" for Keystone Studios, Charlie and his domineering wife, Mrs. Sniffles, are walking in the greensward.
 When Mrs. Sniffles falls asleep on a park bench, Charlie takes the opportunity to walk away from her.
 He encounters pretty Mabel.
-At the moment, Mabel's husband, Ambrose, is occupied trying to help a stranger start his car.
-Charlie attempts to woo Mabel but is quickly rebuffed and a park policeman comes to her aid.
+At the moment, Mabel's husband, Ambrose, is occupied helping a stranger start his car.
+Charlie attempts to woo Mabel but is quickly rebuffed, and a park policeman comes to her aid.
 Meanwhile, Ambrose encounters Charlie's wife and is attracted to her.
-He too is rebuffed.
+He, too, is rebuffed.
 Ambrose and Charlie both run afoul of a pretty blonde woman and her fez-wearing escort.
 A park policeman pursues both Charlie and Ambrose for their unwanted attentions directed at strange women.
-Charlie is eventually caught by the policeman who brings him back to Mrs. Sniffles.
-She saves him from arrest but roughly begins to escort him home.
+Charlie is eventually caught by the policeman, who brings him back to Mrs. Sniffles.
+She saves him from arrest and then begins to escort him home.